Proquest Research Companion offers a series of video tutorials on a range of topics. This link will take you to the Evaluating Sources module.

 Check here for our current hours and holiday hours.

-If you need an article that Canisius does not own or one we only have in print, place a request through our Interlibrary Loan Service.
+If you need an article that Canisius does not own or one we only have in print, place a request through our Resource Sharing Service.
 We can borrow materials for you from libraries across the country or scan articles we own here.